dchen077/LIS598ThesaurusViewer/README.md

 4. Narrower terms are displayed correctly.
 The logic I conveyed to the AI is: "if end node A appears in second to last column in the row for end node B (in other words, the node before the end node), then display end node B as a narrower term for end node A in the detail panel on the right."
 5. I asked ChatGPT to add a function to find related terms.
 Related terms are easy because the corresponding value is on same row.
 If an end node has multiple related terms, it is separated by semi-colon and space, like this ```; ```
 6. Then, I asked ChatGPT to add a function that allow users to navigate to each broader, narrower, and related term in the hierarchy by clicking on them.
 7. USE FOR and Scope Notes can easily be added in the future with the same logic if I just need to add more values to the corresponding end node.
+8. I spent sometime playing around with css styling and learning how to configure sprite files.
+Adding more work but it was rather fun.
 9. Stretch goals: 1) Users can directly upload a csv file instead of hardcoding it in GitHub.
 2) Python code that automatically populates the emtpy cells so users don't have to do it themselves.
 3) Make it look pretty :)